aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/neuronx-nemo-megatron-llamav2-job.md

 ## Known issues/limitations
 * The initial release of neuronx-nemo-megatron supports Llama2 pretraining only.
 Model evaluation will be available in a future release.
 * neuronx-nemo-megatron currently requires pytorch-lightning v1.8.6
+* Llama2-70B : Tested and validated on 8 nodes.
+Scaling beyond might see memory issues.

 ## Troubleshooting guide
 See [Troubleshooting Guide for AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting-v3.html) for more details and fixes to common issues.